 Getting to grips with SEO and making it work for your business is key, but there’s a lot more to it than we can fit in a brief paragraph here, so head to our handy guide for everything you need to know.

 The new giant of online marketing is social media - it boasts 2.77 billion active users, so if you’re not on it already, what are you waiting for?

 Using it well will lead to more sales, in fact, 95.8% of social media marketers listed Facebook alone as a great return on investment.
 Social also gives you the opportunity to:

 Sold?
-Then get the ball rolling with our in-depth guide on which social media platform is best for your business.
+Then get the ball rolling with our in-depth guide on creating a social media strategy.

 Last but certainly not least, don’t rest on your laurels.
 Implement all of the above tips and continually monitor their performance.

 Once you’ve put the time and effort into creating a fabulous website, you’ll no doubt want to make sure it’s performing and that’s where Google Analytics comes in.

 Using the platform you can access heaps of invaluable data like: